 Top Vocal Mics For The Stage – Reviewed

 Now that you know what to look for in a mic, below we’ll give you our complete list of the best live vocal mics.

 - Offers a clear, authentic sound

 - Alternate versions (KMS 104 and 104 Plus) are also available

 - On the expensive side

-One great thing about the KMS 105 MT is that it’s particularly good at blocking out the sound that is coming in from a full 180° due to the supercardioid polar pattern.
-This Neuman mic has a 120Hz high-pass filter that makes use of electronic compensation along with the proximity effect.
+One great thing about the KMS 105 MT is that it’s particularly good at blocking out the sound that is coming in from a full 180° due to the super-cardioid polar pattern.
+This Neumann mic has a 120Hz high-pass filter that makes use of electronic compensation along with the proximity effect.

-This is a supercardioid condenser microphone and 48v of phantom power is required for this Neuman mic.
+This is a super-cardioid condenser microphone and 48v of phantom power is required for this Neumann mic.
 The mic has a frequency response of 28Hz to 20kHz and a maximum SPL of 150 dB.